Get insider access

 Additional Controls Voice Assistant

-The Sony WH-CH720N Wireless have good controls.
-They have physical buttons that are easy to use and provide clicky feedback.
-There's also a bump to help separate the multi-function button from the volume by touch.
-There's a voice prompt to let you know when you're connected to a device as well as chimes to indicate you've reached the min and max volume.
+The Sony WH-CH720N have good controls.
+There are five buttons, with playback and listening mode controls on the right ear cup and power and pairing on the left.
+Their physical buttons are intuitive to operate and provide clicky feedback.
+The multi-function button has a raised bump to differentiate it from the volume controls by touch, but it can be too subtle for some people.
+A voice prompt alerts you when you've connected to a device, and chimes will indicate you've reached the min and max volume.
 You can even press the power button to hear battery life.

 On the left ear cup: